CG634: Accessories

+The C400 Ballistic Visor can be worn with the CG634 for additional fragmentation protection.

 Replacement

 The CG634 is scheduled to be replaced with the new CM735 combat helmet from Morgan Advanced Materials, which is based on their full-cut LASA AC914 for combat operations and the high-cut LASA AC915 for special operations.
 As of 2019 NP Aerospace was due to supply the helmet over seven years.

 CM735

 In 2014 the Canadian military sought an interim replacement for the CG634 that would be the same shape as the CG634 helmet (minus the visor/lip), have interchangeable parts, and be lighter and have more ballistic resistance than the CG634.
 Morgan Advanced Materials won the contract for the Second Generation CG634 helmets after the LASA AC914 helmet designed using DSM Dyneema's UHMWPE ballistic fibre went through trials and was accepted.
 The CM735 helmet entered production in 2015 and began to be issued in 2016.

 In 2019 NP Aerospace (formerly a part of Morgan Advanced Materials as NP Aerospace Ltd) was awarded a contract to produce CM735 helmets over 7 years, however helmet production has ended as of 2022.

 Beginning in 2023 after trials in 2022, the Batlskin Caiman helmet under the designation Helmet High Cut Ground Troop's from Galvion Inc. is being issued in limited quantities to some units to replace CG634 and CM735 helmets as part of the Dismounted Infantry Capability Enhancement program.

 The most noticeable difference between the CG634 and CM735 helmet is the lack of a visor/lip on the front of the CM735.